yetnt/jaiva/Globals.md

 #### `mamela() -> `_*`khutla (string)!`*_

 This function is used to read input from the user.
 (In the console.)
 It returns a string of the input.
-This function will block until the user presses enter.
+This function will block runtime until the user presses enter.

 See [IOFunctions.java](./src/main/java/com/jaiva/interpreter/globals/IOFunctions.java) where this is defined.